 Bourbon, brandy, and rum are alcoholic drinks with vanilla content, so they can be used as vanilla extract alternatives.
 Each of them is also used as an ingredient for extracting vanilla from vanilla beans.

-They can not bring you the pure vanilla flavor as vanilla extract, but you can use them for some baking products such as pecan pie or gingerbread.
+They can’t bring you the pure vanilla flavor as vanilla extract, but you can use them for some winter sweet treats, especially baked recipes like pecan pie or gingerbread.
 In the high baking temperature, the alcohol content will evaporate and just keep the vanilla flavor in your food.

 Just use an equal amount of bourbon, brandy, or rum as that of vanilla extract when you put it in your foods.

 Like bourbon, brandy, and rum, you can use vanilla-flavored liquors such as amaretto, rum, or vodka in place of vanilla extract with the ratio of 1:1 for the substitution.

 If you have some vanilla milk, commonly vanilla almond milk, you can use it in place of vanilla extract.
 However, you should adjust the amount of water or milk in your recipe when adding vanilla milk to it because maybe there will be too much liquid in your recipe.

 Moreover, do not be afraid that the milk flavor will spoil your food taste because it is just a little bit of milk content added to your recipes.

 Fortunately, vanilla ice cream is usually available in your fridge, so just utilize its vanilla taste to add appetizing flavor for yogurt or milkshakes.

 Some fruit extracts like lemon or orange can also be used in place of vanilla extract, but their flavors are completely different from vanilla.
 Therefore, you should check whether these fruit flavors do match the other ingredients of your recipe or not.